About

 What it’s like

-Arrive, breathe into the container of the room, let yourself to land and be received.
+Arrive.
+Breathe into the container of the space, let yourself to land and be received.
+Grab a fidget, stone, blanket, tea, art materials…whatever calls.

-Allow me to guide you on a gentle, curious tour of your experience to name the textures, thoughts, feelings, and images present with you.
+Allow a gently guided tour of your experience to name the textures, thoughts, feelings, sensations, and images present.

-Instead of simply speaking the “what’s up” of your rich life, we will be with it and let drawings, movements, paintings, collages, sounds, or poetry emerge as I offer prompts to your awareness towards what is tender, curious, and ready.
+Instead of just speaking the “what’s up” of your rich life, we will be with it to let drawings, movements, paintings, collages, sounds, or poetry emerge as I prompt your awareness towards what is tender, curious, and ready.

 Before you return to the busyness, noise, and obligations of your daily life, we’ll integrate and resource.
 Take with you a unique invitation to continue to explore or practice what was held in session.

 The systems and cultures we exist within shape our experiences of marginalization, oppression, privilege, resource, resistance, and all else in our lives.
 Our identities and strategies develop from these, and I aim to honor you for who you are, from where I am.
-You deserve to have support from someone who can meet you fully, and if I am not that person, I would love to collaborate to find you the best support.
+I value and commit to offering relevant resources to the people I work with, and I am always glad to collaborate to find you the most appropriate support.

 Jane